rorosaurus/FurretTotem/README.md

 ## FAQ

 Yes, he's powered by Arduino!
 No, it's not Neopixel LEDs!
 Yes, he is adorable!
+You can see [all the animations here](animations/animations.md)!

 The LED panels were $25 each and the microcontroller was $5.
 It's powered by a USB battery pack!